Begnagrad: 1976–1984

 Begnagrad evolved from the band Šest Kilometara Na Uro (Six Kilometres per Hour), active in Ljubljana in the first half of the 1970s.
-Begnagrad was formed in 1976, the band's lineup featuring Bratko Bibič (accordion), Bogo Pečnikar (clarinet), Vlado Špindler (bass guitar), and Igor Muševič (drums), guitarists Bojan Zidarić, Igor Leonardi and Boris Romih cooperating with them on different occasions.
+Begnagrad was formed in 1976, the band's lineup featuring Bratko Bibič (accordion), Bogo Pečnikar (clarinet), Vlado Špindler (bass guitar), and Igor Muševič (drums), guitarists Bojan Zidarič, Igor Leonardi and Boris Romih cooperating with them on different occasions.
 The band performed avant-garde music with the elements of free jazz, swing, traditional music, but also of pop, and soon gained attention of the audience with their unconventional compositions "Kranjska Gora blues nazaj" ("Kranjska Gora Blues Back"), "Jara kača" ("Spring Snake"), "Tanova", "Begnagrad", "Zimska" ("Winter One"), and "Rimish Boro" (the name being an anagram of Boris Romih's name), the latter featuring a musical quotation from traditional Serbian dance "Žikino kolo".

 After their performance at the prominent Youth Festival in Subotica in 1977, they recorded part of their songs in Radio Novi Sad studios with producer Anđelko Maletić.
 The recordings should have appeared on their first album, however that record was never released.
 During 1977, they performed in Belgrade's Students' Cultural Center on the Days of Slovenian Youth Culture, alongside the bands Buldožer and Pankrti.
 At that time, they often performed together with singer-songwriter Andrej Trobentar.
 Their performances featured the elements of cabaret, and during traditional Slovenian holidays they used to perform in Ljubljana kafanas.
 In 1978, Špindler had to leave the band to serve his mandatory stint in the Yugoslav army, and Begnagrad went on hiatus.

 The group reunited at the beginning of the 1980s.
 During the following years, Begnagrad went to numerous lineup and stylistic changes.
 They recorded their debut album in the lineup featuring Bibič, Pečnikar, Romih, Nino de Gleria (bass guitar), and Aleš Rendla (drums, violin).
 The album, entitled simply Begnagrad, was released in 1982 through ZKP RTLJ.
 The songs on the album were composed by Bibič and Romih.
 The band spent 1983 and 1984 performing mostly in Western Europe.
 They ended their activity in 1984.